ManageIQ/manageiq.org/site/_posts/2015-06-09-botvinnik-rc4-is-here.html.md

 title: Botvinnik RC4 is Here
 author: johnmark
 date: 2015-06-09 17:13:26 UTC
-tags: releases, announcements
+tags: releases announcements
 comments: true
 published: true
 ---

 The fourth release candidate for Botvinnik is now available.
 [Download from manageiq.org](http://manageiq.org/download/devel/).
 This is (hopefully) the final release candidate before going GA later this week.
 Stand by!
 If you have issues, please report them at [GitHub](https://github.com/ManageIQ/manageiq/issues).

 Want to know what's new in Botvinnik?
 Check out the recording of our webinar and slideshow on the subject: